marctorsoc/marctorsoc.github.io/_posts/2017-11-06-python-tips-tricks.md

   <span style="font-family: 'courier new', courier, monospace;">jupyter notebook</span>
 </p>

-This will open a tab in your browser, and you&#8217;ll be able to work in it.
-If you have conda installed, this same thing can be installed with
+<p style="text-align: justify;">This will open a tab in your browser, and you'll be able to work in it.
+If you have conda installed, this same thing can be installed with</p>

 <p style="text-align: center;">
   <span style="font-family: 'courier new', courier, monospace;">conda install notebook</span>
 </p>

-I love keyboard shortcuts (more in the next section), and notebooks have many.
-The ones I more often use are:
+<p style="text-align: justify;">I love keyboard shortcuts (more in the next section), and notebooks have many.
+The ones I more often use are:</p>

   * intro (when a cell is selected): enter edit mode
   * esc (when editing a cell): exit edit mode